-In general, the habitat surface area response curves for the lower river study areas appear different than those for the middle river (as presented in Klinger and Trihey, 1984).
-Both differences and certain similarities exist between the lower river and the middle river which help explain the surface area responses.
+In general, the habitat surface area response curves for the lower river study areas appear different than those for the middle river (as presented in Klinger and Trihey, 1984 and Klinger-Kingsley, 1985).
+Differences and certain similarities exist between the lower river and the middle river which help explain the surface area responses.
 The middle river is a single or split channel river whereas the lower river is a braided channel with many more channels present in a given length of the river than for the same length in the middle river.
-This results in somewhat of a buffering or damping effect on the habitat type surface area response for the given length of the lower river.
-The net loss or gain of a given habitat type within a length of the lower river viewed as a whole may be minor.
-In contrast, with one or a few channels in a given length of the middle river, this buffering effect is not possible and the surface area response curves are more directly linked to changes in discharge.
+This results in a greater buffering or dampening effect on the habitat type surface area response for the lower river than for the middle river.
+The net loss or gain of a given habitat type within the lower river viewed as a whole may be minor.
+In contrast, with fewer channels in a given length of the middle river, this buffering effect is less pronouced, and the surface area response curves are more directly linked to changes in discharge.
 Looking at isolated channels within lower river side channel complexes reveals similar processes occurring as in middle river channels.

-The concept of braided rivers providing a relatively stable amount of wetted surface area for a range of discharges is supported by a detailed study of New Zealand braided rivers (Mosley, 1982).
+The concept of braided rivers providing a relatively stable amount of low velocity wetted surface area for a range of discharges is supported by detailed studies of New Zealand braided rivers (Mosley, 1982, Glova and Duncan, 1985).
 Mosley (1982) found for braided rivers in New Zealand that the surface area associated with shallow, slow water remained relatively constant over a wide range of flows, even though the physical location changed.
 This is because braided rivers are composed of numerous channels with a range in sizes and overtopping discharges, thus providing a more stable wetted surface area response to changes in discharge than a single-thread channel.